Know Your Closest Exit: Stress Management Technique for Those Unavoidable Moments

 Just having that pause, that moment where I acknowledge it without fighting it, and save it for later, getting that separation from the the harshness of the emotion, gives me a little bit of space.

 Everything in this strategy is about creating (and advance planning to create) this space within stressful situations.
 Look for the moments where you had space in the past, figure out how you can make space internally to deal with present stress, and plan to create space in the future.

 This strategy can help you feel a little bit more empowered going into these stressful situations so it’s not as scary or stressful when you can’t avoid them.
 Finding those little things we can prepare ourselves with, the tools that we can bring into those situations, can make them feel more tolerable.

 Want specific ideas of things you can have ready to say to people who comment on your food, body, or weight?
 I have a resource for you!
-Silencing the Food Police 25+ Ideas for when People Overstep Your Boundaries – you can grab it when you sign up for the Nutrition for Living Fully email newsletter.
+Silencing the Food Police 25+ Ideas for when People Overstep Your Boundaries – you can grab it when you sign up for the weekly-ish email newsletter.

 Leave a comment!
 How do you create space in stressful situations in your life?
 How do use past experiences to inform the present?